Emlych/SillageCarbone/README.md

 - **Crypto-js**: A library for cryptographic functions and utilities in JavaScript.
 - **Express-jsdoc-swagger**: A tool for generating API documentation from JSDoc comments.

+## Contribution

+Contributions are welcome!
+To contribute to the Sillage Carbone web app:

+1. Fork this repository.
+2. Create a new branch: git checkout -b feature/your-feature-name
+3. Make your changes and commit them: git commit -m 'Add some feature'
+4. Push to the branch: git push origin feature/your-feature-name
+5. Create a pull request.

 ```
 SillageCarbone
 ├─ .git